The components of general anaesthesia (hypnosis, analgesia, muscle relaxation)

 • Analgesia is needed even if the patient is unconscious: untreated pain can drive tachycardia, hypertension, movement, and poorer postoperative recovery.

-• Common options: opioids (e.g. fentanyl/morphine), paracetamol, NSAIDs (if appropriate), local anaesthetic infiltration, regional blocks.
+• Common options: opioids (e.g. fentanyl/morphine), remifentanil (if using TIVA) paracetamol, NSAIDs (if appropriate), local anaesthetic infiltration, regional blocks.

 • Aim for multimodal analgesia: use different drug classes/techniques to reduce opioid dose and side effects (nausea, sedation, respiratory depression).